Heat pumps

 Installation

-Removal of the old heating, mounting of the new heat pump, hydraulic and electrical connection, commissioning and balancing.
-3 – 5 days on site.
+Removal of the old heating, mounting of the new heat pump, hydraulic and electrical connection.
+Hydraulic balancing and on-site commissioning are carried out by our partner firm.

 Anwendungen